suusanp/stealth-health/m3/Architechture.md

 # Alternative Fitness App: Privacy-First Architecture Design

-Group 10: Gaby Le Bideau, Jeffrey Kauv Li, Susan Pan, Aybuke Ekiz
+Group 10: Gaby Le Bideau, JKL, Susan Pan, Aybuke Ekiz

 Due to privacy concerns with the Fitbit API [^15], we will develop an alternative application which tracks fitness and health data while prioritizing user privacy.